First simultaneous measurement of differential muon-neutrino charged-current cross sections on argon for final states with and without protons using MicroBooNE data

 Maximizing the physics reach of LArTPCs requires neutrino-argon interaction modeling capable of describing all final state particles.
 Existing models are unable to describe data with such detail, necessitating large interaction modeling uncertainties~\cite{WP_NuScat,DUNE_sense}.
 This is unsurprising; theoretical models attempting to describe experimental observables must simultaneously account for multiple scattering mechanisms~\cite{evtoEev}, in-medium nuclear modifications to the fundamental neutrino interactions~\cite{ccinc,inc_semi_inc2}, and final-state interactions (FSI) involving the hadronic reaction products as they exit the nucleus~\cite{dytman_transparency}.
 The prominence of nuclear effects grows with the size of the target nucleus, further complicating the modeling of scattering for heavy nuclei like argon.

 Efforts to simulate $\nu_\mu$CC interactions benefit from measurements that simultaneously probe the leptonic and hadronic kinematics.
-Building on previous MicroBooNE work~\cite{wc_1d_xs,wc_3d_xs,wc_elee}, we report a double-differential measurement of the muon energy, $E_\mu$, and muon scattering angle with respect to the neutrino beam, $\cos\theta_\mu$, for the $\nu_\mu$CC channel split into final states with one or more protons (``Np" where N$\geq1$) and without protons (``0p").
+Building on previous MicroBooNE work~\cite{wc_1d_xs,wc_3d_xs,wc_elee}, and analogous to a similar measurement from T2K~\cite{t2k_cc0pi}, we report a double-differential measurement of the muon energy, $E_\mu$, and muon scattering angle with respect to the neutrino beam, $\cos\theta_\mu$, for the $\nu_\mu$CC channel split into final states with one or more protons (``Np" where N$\geq1$) and without protons (``0p").
 An event is only included in the Np signal if the leading proton exiting the nucleus has kinetic energy above 35~MeV, which roughly corresponds to the proton tracking threshold in MicroBooNE~\cite{PRD}.
 The proton kinematics are further explored with a differential cross section measurement of the inclusive $\nu_\mu$CC channel (``Xp" where X$\geq0$) as a function of the leading proton's kinetic energy, $K_p$, that extends across the tracking threshold via the inclusion of a 0-35~MeV bin that includes events without a final state proton.
+A more expansive set of measurements employing the same analysis strategy can be found in~\cite{PRD}.

 Additional motivation for these measurements comes from the fact that LArTPCs utilize the gap between the neutrino and shower vertices to differentiate electrons from photons.
 The absence of additional vertex activity, usually from protons, makes it difficult to determine if a gap is present.
 This impacts $\nu_e$CC selections, which are the signal in many oscillation measurements, through lower efficiencies and purities for $\nu_e$CC 0p events than $\nu_e$CC Np events~\cite{pelee,nue0pNp}.
 Since the $\nu_\mu$CC channel is essential in constraining the $\nu_e$CC prediction, improved modeling of 0p and Np final states for $\nu_\mu$CC is important.
 This need is highlighted by prior MicroBooNE results~\cite{wc_elee}, which observed an excess of $\nu_\mu$CC events at low reconstructed neutrino energies, potentially indicative of poor 0p cross section modeling.